 Notes to editor

-If you would like to get in touch with Richard, please contact him:
+If you would like to get in touch with Gary, please contact him: